 What to expect during construction

 Our work commenced with replacement of stormwater infrastructure along Mitchell Street, increasing the capacity of the system to better manage water during heavy rainfall.
-We will also replace the water main while these works are underway.
-These works started at the southern end of Mitchell Street, and will progress north along Mitchell Street in stages.
+We also replaced the water main while these works were underway.
+Our teams started at the southern end of Mitchell Street, and will progress north along Mitchell Street in stages.
 We will liaise directly with impacted residents and businesses along Mitchell Street ahead of works beginning in their area.

 The staging map indicates how our construction is planned along Mitchell Street.